ernestomr87/backend-challenges-to-do/challenges/beginner/service-temperature-converter.md

 ## Introduction

-The "Temperature Converter API" challenge is designed to build a RESTful API that converts temperatures between different units (Celsius, Fahrenheit, Kelvin).
+The "Temperature Converter API" challenge is designed to build a REST API that converts temperatures between different units (Celsius, Fahrenheit, Kelvin).

 ### Objectives